Goldinteractive/gold-features/README.md

 There is a bootstrap script in place to ease the creation of new features.

-`yarn create:feature --name sample` will create a new feature and set up the base file structure (replace `sample` with the feature name, e.g. for `feature-modal` use `modal`)
+`yarn create:feature --name sample` will create a new feature and set up the base file structure (replace `sample` with the feature name, e.g. for `feature-modal` use `modal`).

+Each feature manages its own local dependencies, make sure to install them in the proper scope (dev !== peer).

 Create your feature and update the docs accordingly.
 Make sure to update `stylemark.config.yml` to ensure that all runtime dependencies are available on the docs pages.